 Surviving an OSHA Inspection

-OSHA is coming, and they are going to target your foundry.
 OSHA (especially under the Biden administration) is increasing their safety officers to conduct more inspections.
-Furthermore, OSHA is proposing to increase penalties: Maximum fines for willful, repeat and “failure-to-abate” to increase from $136,532 to $700,000 and Minimum penalty to increase from $13,653 to $70,000.
-One violation could effectively put a foundry out of business, especially since the company is likely to receive multiple citations.
+Furthermore, OSHA is proposing to increase penalties: Maximum fines for willful, repeat and “failure-to-abate” to increase from $136,532 to $700,000 and minimum penalty to increase from $13,653 to $70,000.
+One violation could effectively put your company out of business, especially since the company is likely to receive multiple citations.

 OSHA typically prioritizes inspections based on 4 categories: